SamsonMortensen/EV_Charging_Infrastructure_Washington/README.md

 # EV Charging Infrastructure in Washington State #

 ## Project Overview ##
 The goal of this project is to analyze the relationship between Electric Vehicle (EV) adoption and the availability of public charging infrastructure in Washington state.
-By wrangling and merging disparate datasets, this analysis identifies whether the deployment of DC fast chargers is keeping pace with the regions showing the highest concentration of registered EVs.
+By wrangling and merging disparate datasets, this analysis assesses whether the deployment of DC fast chargers is keeping pace with regions with the highest concentrations of registered EVs.

 **Data Sources**

 This project extracts and synthesizes data from two distinct sources:

 ***National Renewable Energy Laboratory (NREL) API***: JSON data was programmatically extracted using the requests library to gather a list of registered public electric vehicle charging stations in Washington State.
 Key variables included station_name, zip, and the count of high-speed chargers (ev_dc_fast_num).

 ***Washington State Data.gov***: A CSV dataset containing Washington state EV registrations was programmatically downloaded using Pandas.
-Key variables used for analysis were the vehicle Model and Postal Code.
+Key variables used in the analysis were the vehicle Model and the postal code.

-***Technologies Used***
-Python (Data Extraction, Cleaning, and Analysis)
+## Tools & Technologies ##

+* **Language:** Python
-Pandas (Data Manipulation and Merging)
+* **Libraries:** Pandas (Data Wrangling, Aggregation)

-Requests (API Integration)

-Matplotlib & Seaborn (Data Visualization)
+* **Data Sources:** REST APIs (JSON extraction), CSV Data Merging

-Jupyter Notebook (Development Environment)
+* **Environment:** Jupyter Notebook

+## The Problem ##

+To support high-volume transportation routes, physical assets (chargers) must be deployed where demand is highest.
+However, data on vehicle registrations and infrastructure deployment often reside in siloed, incompatible formats across regulatory agencies.
+The objective of this analysis is to:

+1. Extract and wrangle raw JSON API data and merge it with state-level CSV records.
+2. Standardize geographic variables to resolve many-to-many merge conflicts.
+3. Map the physical distribution of infrastructure to ensure operational coverage across the state.

 **Data Wrangling & Cleaning Process**